 Background on the CSC Certification Program

 The Climate Smart Communities (CSC) program began in 2009 as an interagency initiative of New York State.
-The CSC program is jointly sponsored by the following six New York State agencies: Department of Environmental Conservation (DEC); Energy Research and Development Authority (NYSERDA); Department of Public Service; Department of State; Department of Transportation; and Department of Health.
+The CSC program is jointly sponsored by the following six New York State agencies: Department of Environmental Conservation (DEC); Energy Research and Development Authority (NYSERDA); Department of Public Service; Department of State; Department of Transportation; Department of Health and the Power Authority (NYPA).
 DEC acts as the main administrator of the program.

 The CSC Certification program was developed in partnership with six pilot communities and with funding from the New York State Environmental Protection Fund through the DEC Hudson River Estuary Program and in cooperation with the New England Interstate Water Pollution Control Commission.
 On Earth Day in 2014, New York State Governor Andrew Cuomo announced the launch of the certification program.